bryantrichardson/HoneypotVM/README.md

 <img width="280" alt="PrivateProfileFW-Off" src="https://github.com/user-attachments/assets/c7ef7e4a-3be7-4bdc-9914-42d88ac8b875">
 <img width="280" alt="DomainProfileFW-Off" src="https://github.com/user-attachments/assets/5f190d89-2a99-4ba5-89d2-88990123fd4e"><br>
 To further ensure the honeypot is truly vulnerable, I then disabled the Public, Private, and Domain firewall on the VM.<br>
-I also setup a Log Analytics Workspace on Azure as well as configuring/connecting Microsoft Defender for Cloud to my VM so I could collect the log events from my VM.<br>
-Connecting my VM to Microsoft Sentinel was the next step of the process.<br>
+I also setup a Log Analytics Workspace on Azure as well as configuring/connecting Microsoft Defender for Cloud to my VM so I could collect the log events from my VM.Connecting my VM to Microsoft Sentinel was the next step of the process.<br>
 <img width="931" alt="JoshMadakor-Script" src="https://github.com/user-attachments/assets/1ab050a0-08f1-4b5a-b616-5d31b5363d37"><br>
 Above is a snippet of Josh Madakor's Log Exporter script (my bad on the screenshot quaity, but it is linked down in sources in its entirety if you would like to see all of it).
 Running this script in Windows Powershell ISE will create an output of all of the failed RDP login attempts happening across the world outputting it in a logfile that is shown below.<br>
 <img width="960" alt="sample of what failed rdp log" src="https://github.com/user-attachments/assets/024be92b-a950-4c3c-8bfa-d5126ed6a853">